-Students will require regular access to a computer (or mobile device) with an internet connection to use the University of London's online resources and systems.
+Students will require regular access to a computer (or mobile device^{}) with an internet connection to use the University of London's online resources and systems.
+A webcam may be required in the event that online timed assessments (if offered) are proctored, and in such a case, it is a student's responsibility to ensure that they have a webcam.